 Common area maintenance charges (usually abbreviated to CAM) are often a part of a commercial lease.

 As one of the net charges billed to tenants in a NNN lease, this fee allows landlords to take proper care of their commercial properties.
-Here’s what you need to know about CAM costs, the role of tenants and landlords in the process, and CAM reconciliation.
+Here’s what you need to know about CAM costs, tenants’ and landlords’ role in the process, and CAM reconciliation.

 What Is Included in Common Area Maintenance Charges?